 - Drooling (due to nausea)

 Chronic kidney failure also causes other problems such as anemia, high blood pressure, and bone disease in the body by impairing hormone production by the kidneys.

 Your veterinarian will perform a thorough physical examination and take a medical history of your cat.
 Some tests he/she may run include:

 With proper treatment, your cat may still have many months or years of life ahead.
-Reducing the level of toxins in the cat is important.
-Fresh drinking water, available 24/7 is extremely important as these cats need to compensate for large urine outputs.
+Reducing the level of toxins in the cat is important as well as maintaining adequate hydration as affected cats need to compensate for large urine outputs.